jmwalsh101/OPUS/client/README.md

 **To Do**

-1. Error modals need to be included where missing

-2. Confirm modal for when replacing a document/component?
 3. Text editor style buttons need to be fixed

 4. Icon button needed to fix places where icon doesn't work in a button

-5. Content for account page
-6. Get Texts and Documents pages layout and content done

-7. Add validation to docs and component submission?
+5. Add validation to docs and component submission?
-8. Disable buttons not valid for use
+6. Disable buttons not valid for use
-9. BUG: can delete document that doesn't exist - i.e. usedComponents == true but name != true
+7. BUG: can delete document that doesn't exist - i.e. usedComponents == true but name != true

-10. Category select not being updated by value passed to it

 **Nice To haves**